Installation Tips

 - Read manuals carefully to understand configuration steps.

-- Update all devices to the latest firmware before setup.
+- Update all devices to the latest firmware before system setup.

 - Double-check connections before powering up.